thangnx2873-cmyk/APTECH-Team-4-Project/README.md

 NEIN
-Jewish í the reason Jesus die, that why we burn them
+Jewish is the reason Jesus die, that why we burn them